ubilabs/threejs-overlay-view/README.md

 ### Coordinate System and Georeferencing

 The coordinate system that you see as world coordinates is a right-handed coordinate system in z-up orientation.
-The y-axis is pointing true north and the x-axis is pointing east.
+The y-axis is pointing true north, and the x-axis is pointing east.
 The units are meters.
 So the point `new Vector3(0, 50, 10)` would be 10 meters above ground and 50 meters to the east of your specified reference point.